 They also co-ordinate with the Rare Earth Rug - a super-cozy rug invented with New England winters in mind.

-To see both of these patterns, together with other cushion and rug patterns, please visit my website.
-I hope you enjoy making these fun knitted items for your home.
+To see both of these patterns together with other cushion and rug designs, please visit my website.
+Until next time,

 Last Blogpost: Either way up - The Elizabeth Scarf